Vector35/binaryninja-api/docs/guide/debugger.md

 ### Add/Remove Breakpoints

-- Select the line, use the `Toggle Breakpoint` context menu
+- Select the line, use the `Toggle Breakpoint` context menu or the debugger main window menu
 - Right-click a line in the Breakpoint widget in the sidebar, and select `Remove Breakpoint`
 - Run `dbg.add_breakpoint(address)` or `dbg.delete_breakpoint(address)` in the Python console.

 ### Modify Register Values

-- Double-click a value item in the Register widget, type in the new value, and hit enter
+- Right-click a value item in the Register widget, type in the new value, and hit enter
+- Run `dbg.regs[reg_name] = value` in the Python console
 - Run `dbg.set_reg_value(reg_name, value)` in the Python console.